Health in Zimbabwe: Health status

 The top three health threats facing Zimbabweans are HIV, TB and malaria, all of which are highly preventable.
 These diseases contribute effectively to maternal and childhood death, with a maternal mortality rate of 365 per 100,000 according to the latest census report.
 Declining economic conditions have led to the fall of one of Africa's most robust healthcare systems with underpaid skilled doctors fleeing to other countries and hospitals being under equipped even with the basic PPE.
 In 2019, more than 40% of the total number of deaths were attributed to HIV, lower respiratory infection, TB and malaria.

 Life expectancy

-According to the World Bank Data, Zimbabwe's life expectancy at birth was estimated at 62 in 2020, with 60 years for males and 63 years for females.
+According to Our World in Data, Zimbabwe's life expectancy at birth is estimated to be 62.8 years as of 2023, with 60 years for males and 65 years for females.

 Malaria

 Malaria is a major health problem in Zimbabwe with about half the population at risk.
 Malaria epidemiology varies across the country ranging from year-round transmission in lowland areas to epidemic-prone areas in highland areas.
 Transmission is seasonal, occurring primarily between November and April, correlating closely with rainfall.
 According to Zimbabwe's District Health Information System-2, approximately 82 percent of malaria cases in 2016 originated from three eastern provinces (Manicaland, Mashonaland East, and Mashonaland Central), with 39 percent of all cases and 31 percent of all deaths coming from Manicaland.
 The concentrated trend of malaria cases and deaths in three provinces has remained consistent since 2013.

 Reported cases decreased from 1.8 million in 2006 to 281,000 in 2016 (20.5 per 1,000 population per year).
 New cases mostly occur along the Zimbabwe-Mozambique border, including Manicaland, where Anopheles funestus (mosquito vector) resistance to pyrethroid class insecticides was identified in 2013.
 It is difficult to quantify if the case burden in this area is also due to migration across the border, strengthened surveillance systems, or ineffective malaria control interventions.